Kelly Makiha: Rotorua Lakeside 25 concert - just what we needed

 Nacey hand picks the best of the best for these events no matter where you come from and how fitting to see Rotorua’s own Mick Ututaonga on drums and Richard Anaru on guitar.

-While most Lakesides have featured a smattering of local artists, this year’s show had more than usual and Grace, Morrison Junior, Rewa Ututaonga, Christian Thurston, Krissie Knap, Elisha Hulton, Jack Grace, Takerei Hikuroa-Peck and last-minute ring-in for Kingi’s absence Paretoroa Webster-Tarei didn’t disappoint.
+While most Lakesides have featured a smattering of local artists, this year’s show had more than usual and Grace, Morrison Junior, Rewa Ututaonga, Christian Thurston, Krissie Knap, Elisha Hulton, Jack Grace, Takerei Hikuroa-Peck, the dancers expertly choreographed by Turanga Merito and last-minute ring-in for Kingi’s absence Paretoroa Webster-Tarei didn’t disappoint.

 Local highlights were Jack Grace’s part in Islands In The Stream and a tear-jerking version of Adele’s Easy On Me by adored local performer Krissie Knap.